A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Methods

 \subsection{Crossmatch between catalogs}

 The positional uncertainty of a galaxy is closely linked to its apparent size.
-Large, nearby galaxies -- particularly irregular ones -- often have poorly defined centers, leading to shifts in their recorded positions of more than 10 arcseconds between different catalogs.
-In contrast, distant galaxies generally appear smaller, allowing their positions in deep surveys to be determined with sub-arcsecond precision.
+Large galaxies at $D<100$ Mpc -- particularly irregular ones -- often have poorly defined centers, leading to shifts in their recorded positions of more than 10 arc seconds between different catalogs.
+In contrast, distant galaxies generally appear smaller, and their positions can be measured with sub-arc-second precision in deep surveys.
 To account for this variable positional uncertainty, we performed elliptical matching between each pair of input catalogs using the \texttt{match\_to\_catalog\_sky} function from \texttt{astropy}.
 Two galaxies were considered a match if they were closer than 5 arcsec or if their ellipses each encompassed the center of the other.
-For two ellipses \(a\) and \(b\), this matching criterion of the angular separation $s$ is expressed as:
+For two ellipses \(a\) and \(b\), this matching criterion of the angular separation $s$ is expressed as

 where \(\phi = \theta - PA\), with \(\theta\) denoting the oriented angle between the central coordinates of \(a\) and \(b\), and \(PA\) representing the position angle of the ellipse.